azwad-riyan/Valentine/README.md

 ## It has two version:

-*   **Valentine**  If someone manage to press no it will open 100 new clone of that app as penalty.
+*   **Valentine:**  If someone manage to press no it will open 100 new clone of that app as penalty.
-*   **Valentine Simple**  It doesn't have any penalty part, just simple yes/no.
+*   **Valentine Simple:**  It doesn't have any penalty part, just simple yes/no.

 ## Features